Empire Cinemas Columbia Park 12

 The theatre failed miserably, it was never crowded, even on Saturday nights.
 The theatre originally played some popular features like “Cast Away” and “The Patriot” on their opening weekend before it became a hold over house for the Loews locations in Seacacus.
 At one time a film would play at Loews, then at the Columbia Park, then at Cineplaza.

-In 2004 it was acquired by Cinemark’s Interstate Theatres brand and operates to this day as a $2.00 a seat house.
+In 2004 it was acquired by Cinemark’s Interstate Theatres brand and operated as a $2.00 a seat house.
 Now films play at Loews, then Cineplaza, and this location (many features playing there are either unsuccessful in their first run or are almost out on DVD).

 The cinema has an identical layout on its two floors: both levels with six stadium seating auditoriums.
 They are pretty similar in style to the ones at the Regal in Battery Park, as this one opened along with the Battery Park 16, Court Street 12, New Roc City 18, and Kaufman Asteria 14 as part of Regal’s aggressively entry in to the New York market.
 The above locations soon after became United Artists theatres (I have no idea why, a sign was taken down leaving no marking of what was in the basement of Columbia Park for a few months until the owners reattached the letters CINEMA.